tillson/pgctf-problems/misc/recon/README.md

 Internal description
 ------------
-The flag will either be in my bio on the iSignedIn.com website or spelled out in a Spotify playlist
+The flag will be spelled out in the Spotify playlist on my profile called "PGCTF Mixtape."
+This is meant to be a difficult problem